gmc-code/PC-algorithms1/docs/matplotlib/matplotlib_plot_1.rst

 Straight line graph to scale
 --------------------------------

+| This is a plot for the equation y =2x + 1
-This plot has more customizations added.
+| This plot has more customizations added.
+| It has code to save the plot as a png file.

 .. image:: images/Straight_line.png
     :width: 600